ovh/docs/pages/manage_and_operate/observability/logs_data_platform/alerting_elastalert/guide.en-gb.md

 You can find all the available options [here](https://elastalert2.readthedocs.io/en/latest/running_elastalert.html#downloading-and-configuring){.external}.

 - **rules_folder** is where ElastAlert will load rule configuration files from.
 It will attempt to load every .yaml file in the folder.
-Without any valid rules, ElastAlert will not start.
-In this folder.
+Without any valid rules in this folder, ElastAlert will not start.
 - **run_every** is how often ElastAlert will query OpenSearch.
 - **buffer_time** is the size of the query window, stretching backwards from the time each query is run.
 - **es_host** is the address of an OpenSearch cluster where ElastAlert will store data about its state, queries run, alerts, and errors.
 Each rule may also use a different OpenSearch host to query against.